vercel/bidc/README.md

 Just ensure that the namespace IDs match on both sides.

+## To-do

+You are welcome to contribute!
+Some potential improvements and features to consider:

+- Refactor to avoid using `MessageChannel` to support React Native
+- Stable object references across messages (via `WeakMap`)
+- Include function reference clean-up information (via `WeakRef`) in the protocol to avoid memory leaks
+- Benchmarking and performance optimizations

 ## Acknowledgements

 This library is a recreation of RSC (React Server Components)'s serialization mechanism and React Server Actions reference passing idea.